 We are exploring methods to make novel nanoscale structures for use as electrodes, catalysts, biomaterials, and membranes.
 Specific current research includes the development of polymer/inorganic nanofibers for tissue scaffolds, electrosynthesis of new hybrid materials, porous carbon electrodes for battery and fuel cell applications, the development of zeolite membranes for gas phase separations and reactions, the production of nanometer scale polymer/ceramic particles, and the synthesis of polymer inorganic nanocomposites for biomedical, electronic and photonic applications.
 We employ sol-gel synthesis, polymers, vapor, and plasma techniques to achieve unique catalytic, electronic, or physical properties.
 Our group uses a variety of spectroscopic techniques including FTIR and FT-Raman.
 We also characterize materials via cyclic voltametry, TGA/DSC, gas adsorption/BET, and mass spectrometry to characterize the chemistry and structure of the materials.

 An understanding of the partitioning and reaction of contaminants in the environment is crucial to the design of clean industrial processes and for fate assessment studies.
 Whether these contaminants end up in groundwater soil air or even if these contaminants end up in groundwater, soil, air, or even in humans is a function of their thermodynamic behavior in each of these compartments.
 Since most environmental contaminants are dilute, we have spent the past decade studying dilute solution thermodynamics and partitioning experimentally and theoretically.
-We are currently involved in measuring vapor-liquid equilibria for mixed solvent/electrolyte systems, and developing models to predict the behavior of such systems.
+We have been involved in measuring vapor-liquid equilibria for mixed solvent/electrolyte systems, and developing models to predict the behavior of such systems.

 - Catalysis, reactor design, and thermodynamics